michaeldini/dsynth/README.md

 ### Standalone Mode
 1. Launch the application: `cargo run --release`
-2. The GUI will appear with 3 oscillator/filter sections
+2. The VIZIA GUI will appear with 3 oscillator/filter sections
 3. Connect a MIDI controller (optional) or use computer keyboard
 4. Adjust oscillator waveforms, pitch, detune, and gain
 5. Configure filters (type, cutoff, resonance) for each oscillator
 6. Adjust master gain
 7. Press "PANIC" to stop all notes

-### VST Plugin Mode
+### CLAP Plugin Mode
-1. Build and install the plugin (see "Build VST3 Plugin" above)
+1. Build and install the plugin (see "Build CLAP Plugin" above)
-2. Open your DAW (Ableton, FL Studio, Reaper, etc.)
+2. Open your DAW (Bitwig, Reaper, etc. - any CLAP-compatible host)
 3. Scan for new plugins
 4. Load DSynth as an instrument track
 5. Send MIDI notes from your DAW or MIDI controller